-There are other avenues to pursue even after an unsuccessful appeal.
-If a defendant’s constitutional right was violated at the trial than a Federal writ of habeas corpus may be available or if there is newly discovered evidence that wasn’t available at the first trial, a defendant may be able to file a 440 motion to obtain a new trial.
+There are other avenues to pursue, even after an unsuccessful appeal.
+If a criminal defendant’s constitutional right was violated at the trial, then a federal writ of habeas corpus may be available, or if there is newly discovered evidence that wasn’t available at the first trial, a defendant may be able to file a 440 motion to obtain a new trial.

-In addition, if the defendant loses the appeal at the appellate division, the appellate court may give the defendant a second opportunity to argue the appeal.
+In addition, if the defendant loses at the appellate division, the court may give the defendant a second opportunity to argue the appeal.
 This is allowed if it can be shown that the first appellate attorney made serious mistakes on the appellate brief.

 How A 440 Motion Vacating A Criminal Judgment Works

-- The court did not have jurisdiction of the action or of the person of the defendant; or
+- The court did not have jurisdiction over the action or the person of the defendant.

-- The judgment was procured by duress, misrepresentation or fraud on the part of the court or a prosecutor or a person acting for or in behalf of a court or a prosecutor; or
+- The judgment was procured by duress, misrepresentation or fraud on the part of the court or a prosecutor or a person acting for or on behalf of a court or a prosecutor.

-- Material evidence adduced at a trial resulting in the judgment was false and was, prior to the entry of the judgment, known by the prosecutor or by the court to be false; or
+- Material evidence adduced at a trial resulting in the judgment was false and was, prior to the entry of the judgment, known by the prosecutor or by the court to be false.

-- Material evidence adduced by the people at a trial resulting in the judgment was procured in violation of the defendant’s rights under the constitution of this state or of the United States; or
+- Material evidence adduced by the people at a trial resulting in the judgment was procured in violation of the defendant’s rights under the constitution of this state or of the United States.

-- During the proceedings resulting in the judgment, the defendant, by reason of mental disease or defect, was incapable of understanding or participating in such proceedings; or
+- During the proceedings resulting in the judgment, the defendant, by reason of mental disease or defect, was incapable of understanding or participating in such proceedings.

-- Improper and prejudicial conduct not appearing in the record occurred during a trial resulting in the judgment which conduct, if it had appeared in the record, would have required a reversal of the judgment upon an appeal therefrom; or
+- Improper and prejudicial conduct not appearing in the record occurred during a trial, resulting in the judgment which conduct, if it had appeared in the record, would have required a reversal of the judgment upon an appeal therefrom.

-- New evidence has been discovered since the entry of a judgment based upon a verdict of guilty after trial, which could not have been produced by the defendant at the trial even with due diligence on his part and which is of such character as to create a probability that had such evidence been received at the trial the verdict would have been more favorable to the defendant; provided that a motion based upon such ground must be made with due diligence after the discovery of such alleged new evidence; or
+- New evidence has been discovered since the entry of a judgment based upon a verdict of guilty after trial, which could not have been produced by the defendant at the trial even with due diligence on his part and which is of such character as to create a probability that had such evidence been received at the trial, the verdict would have been more favorable to the defendant, provided that a motion based upon such ground must be made with due diligence after the discovery of such alleged new evidence.

-In addition, if the motion is granted based on newly discovered evidence which, if it had been produced at the original trial, would have created a more favorable outcome for the defendant, than the court would:
+In addition, if the motion is granted based on newly discovered evidence that, if it had been produced at the original trial, would have created a more favorable outcome for the defendant, then the court would:

-- Vacate the judgment and order a new trial or;
+- Vacate the judgment and order a new trial.

-- Modify the judgment to a lessor offense.
-This would need consent of the District Attorney’s office.
+- Modify the judgment to a lesser offense.
+This would need the consent of the district attorney’s office.